-Provided flexible business practices to implement social distancing and telework due to COVID-19 pandemic.
+Provided flexible business practices to implement social distancing and telework due to the COVID-19 pandemic.
 Implemented technology and tools to provide teleworking capabilities for nearly 75% of the workforce.
-Conducted all employee and community meetings virtually.
+Continued employee engagement virtually.
 Increased communication with employees to enhance transparency in line with Public Works' vision, mission, and values.